Malvika-R5/Data-Analytics-Class-Projects/README.md

-# Titanic-Survival-Analysis
+# Data Analysis Class Projects
-Explored and analyzed the Titanic dataset to understand structure, data types, and key variables.
-Cleaned and transformed data, handling missing values and normalizing fields.
-Filtered and summarized to reveal survival patterns, highlighting higher survival among women and children.
+A collection of data analysis projects showcasing exploration, cleaning, transformation, and visualization of various datasets.
+Highlights include handling missing values, summarizing patterns, and deriving insights using Python, Pandas, and Matplotlib.